-The Duke of Edinburgh International Award is a global youth development program, empowering young Australians aged 14-24 to explore their full potential regardless of their location or circumstance.
+The Duke of Edinburgh's International Award is a global youth development program, empowering young Australians aged 14-24 to explore their full potential regardless of their location or circumstance.
 For more than 20 years the Office of Sport has delivered the Award under licence in New South Wales.

-The Duke of Edinburgh Award is the world’s leading youth development program, enabling young people to become empowered through volunteering/community service, physical activity, new life skills and adventure/travel.
+The Duke of Ed Award is the world’s leading youth development program, enabling young people to become empowered through volunteering/community service, physical activity, new life skills and adventure/travel.
 It’s an opportunity for young volunteers to become “World Ready”, build resilience and upskill for future career and study opportunities.
 Last year more than 13,500 young people registered to participate in the Award.

 Any organisation that works directly with young people can deliver the Award.
-Being an Award Unit means that you are forming a partnership with the largest international pursuit of youth development in the world!
+Being an Award Centre means that you are forming a partnership with the largest international pursuit of youth development in the world!